GustavoCoder/PostTradingDataManager/README.txt

 1. Update all Nuget packages.

-2. Get the file test_data.json located in the PostingTradingDataManager.Repository and place it in the c:\test\ folder.
+2. Get the file test_data.json located in the PostingTradingDataManager.Repository and place it in the c:\test\ folder of your computer.
 If you want to save it somewhere else, please change Web.config.
 Eg. <add key="testData" value="yourfolder\test_data.json" />

 3. Set startup projects: PostTradingDataManager and PostTradingDataManager.UI.

 4. Testing market data was generated from json-generator.com by the following script

 {